 Date of Authorship for this Version

 Rogers, Henry Wade, "The Right of a Bona Fide Occupant of Land to Compensation for His Improvements" (1883).
 Faculty Scholarship Series.
-Paper 4061.
+4061.